lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Unlock Request Details

 ### Assessment
-Use the Assessment node to initiate an Impact Assessment on a request
+Use the Assessment node to initiate an Impact Assessment on a request.

-Impact Assessment
+This Hornbill Automation will present an Impact Assessment option on the Escalate Action of a request.
+When selected a user will be taken through a number of defined questions, and determined by their responses, an impact level will be automatically applied to the request.

 ### Assets
 Use these Hornbill Automations for managing assets that are associated to the request
 * Add All Owned by Customer
 * Add Generic Assets Owned by Customer
 * Add Computer System Assets Owned by Customer